 Goodwill, Intangible Assets and Long-Lived Assets.
 In addition to the original cost of goodwill, intangible assets and long-lived assets, the recorded value of these assets is impacted by a number of policy elections, including estimated useful lives, residual values and impairment charges.
 ASC 350 "Intangibles-Goodwill and Other," provides that intangible assets that have indefinite useful lives and goodwill will not be amortized but rather will be tested at least annually for impairment.
 ASC 350 also requires that long-lived assets be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable from its undiscounted future cash flow.
-For 2008, 2009 and 2010, we did not recognize any impairment charges for goodwill, intangible assets or long-lived assets based on the expanding and prospective business of our subsidiaries and affiliated Chinese entities.
-As of December 31, 2008, 2009 and 2010, there were no circumstances or events that indicated that the assets may be impaired.
+For 2009, 2010 and 2011, we did not recognize any impairment charges for goodwill, intangible assets or long-lived assets based on the expanding and prospective business of our subsidiaries and affiliated Chinese entities.
+As of December 31, 2009, 2010 and 2011, there were no circumstances or events that indicated that the assets may be impaired.
 If different judgments or estimates had been utilized, material differences could have resulted in the amount and timing of the impairment charge.

 Customer Rewards Program.
 We offer a customer rewards program that allows customers to receive travel awards and other gifts based on accumulated membership points that vary depending on the products and services purchased by the customers.
 Because we have an obligation to provide such travel awards and other gifts, we recognize liabilities and corresponding expenses for the related future obligations.
-As of December 31, 2008, 2009 and 2010, our accrued balance for the customer rewards program were approximately RMB58 million and RMB121 million (US\$18 million), respectively.
-Our expenses for the customer rewards program were approximately RMB55 million, RMB76 million and RMB94 million (US\$14 million) for the years ended December 31, 2008, 2009 and 2010.
-We estimate our liabilities under our customer rewards program based on accumulated membership points and our estimate of probability of redemption.
+As of December 31, 2009, 2010 and 2011, our accrued balance for the customer rewards program were approximately RMB88 million, RMB121 million and RMB162 million (US\$26 million), respectively.
+Our expenses for the customer rewards program were approximately RMB76 million, RMB94 million and RMB128 million (US\$20 million) for the years ended December 31, 2009, 2010 and 2011.
+We estimate our liabilities under our customer rewards program based on accumulated membership points and our estimate of probability of redemption in accordance with the historical redemption pattern.
 If actual redemption differs significantly from our estimate, it will result in an adjustment to our liability and the corresponding expense.